georchestra/georchestra/README.md

 Read more about the [configuration process](https://github.com/georchestra/georchestra/blob/master/config/README.md)

-How to deploy ?
+How to install ?
 ===============

+geOrchestra runs well on Debian boxes.
+An example setup on one Tomcat is described [here](https://github.com/georchestra/georchestra/blob/master/INSTALL.md).

+It is also possible to split the webapps across several Tomcat instances.
+The recommended setup is to have at least 2 tomcats, with one entirely dedicated to GeoServer.

-Collect WAR files in a dedicated directory and rename them:
+Once the system is ready, collect WAR files in a dedicated directory and rename them:

     PROFILE=myprofile
     mkdir /tmp/georchestra_deploy_tmp